The Chimera Brigade: Geopolitical context

-Shadow is part of the American delegation invited to Metropolis by Dr. Mabuse.
-Cover of Shadow Comics, August 1945.
+The Shadow is part of the American delegation invited to Metropolis by Dr. Mabuse.
+Cover of The Shadow Comics, August 1945.

 To the east of these noxious powers, conceived by the authors as the "super-villains of the age", is the ambiguous "We Others".
 An illustration of the USSR, this Soviet organization is made up of faceless, powerless men and women, some of whom pilot mechanical exoskeletons that make them capable of rivaling superhumans.
 Based on the novel We by Russian writer Ievgueni Zamiatine, this regime is led by a robot with a face reminiscent of Stalin, called "Big Brother" in reference to George Orwell's Big Brother from 1984.
 Faced with these regimes, the Western democracies tried to save the peace in Europe.
 On the eve of global conflict, however, their pathetic attempts to save the peace, even if it meant putting their honor on the line, seemed outdated.

 Since the First World War, Marie Curie, nicknamed the "Queen of Radium", has been at the head of the Radium Institute, where she takes in soldiers who have fallen victim to chemical experiments in the trenches.
 Cared for, studied and often trained, these supermen, who had developed extraordinary aptitudes, threw themselves into heroism under her guidance.
 When she died in 1934, she appointed the Nyctalope as the new protector of Paris through her organization, the Comité d'Information et de Défense (CID), based in Montmartre.
 Marie Curie's scientific legacy was inherited by her daughter and son-in-law, Irène and Frédéric Joliot-Curie, who jointly took over the management of her institute.

 England is represented by Andrew Gibberne, a superman capable of high-speed travel, who accompanies the Nyctalope on his journeys abroad.
 The authors present him as the son of Professor Gibberne, hero of H. G. Wells's short story The New Accelerator (1901).
 As allies of these European democracies, the United States plays only a spectator role, although at the end of the series it welcomes the heroes fleeing Mabuse's victory in Europe.
 Present when Mabuse is summoned to Metropolis, the American delegation includes Mr. Steele aka Superman, The Shadow and Dr. Savage.